arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 The benefits though, are:

- * No startup delay, since the files doesn't need allocating.
+ * No startup delay, since the files don't need allocating.

  * The download will not use unnecessary disk space.

  * Disk caches perform much better than in full allocation and raises the download speed limit imposed by the disk.

- * Works well on filesystems that doesn't support sparse files.
+ * Works well on filesystems that don't support sparse files.

 The algorithm that is used when allocating pieces and slots isn't very complicated.
 For the interested, a description follows.